sdcityrobotics/zoidberg_ros/README.md

 ```

 is used to send commands.
 The current mission is meant to turn to a heading.
 If
-there is a pixhawk attached, the compass is used to construct proportional RC
+there is a Pixhawk attached, the compass is used to construct proportional RC
 commands.
 These commands can be seen to change on the rc rostopic as the pixhawk
 is moved.
 ```